 What is a lower curl?

 A lower curl is a dumbbell bicep curl performed through only the bottom half of the range of motion, from full arm extension up to roughly the point where your forearms are parallel to the floor.
 It is a type of lengthened partial, which means the muscle is loaded while it is in its longest, most stretched position.
-This is the part of the rep where research shows the biceps get the most growth stimulus.
+Research on partial-range training suggests the stretched portion of a curl drives most of the growth stimulus.

 What muscles does the lower curl work?

-The lower curl primarily targets the biceps brachii, with the brachialis as a strong secondary mover and the brachioradialis assisting as a stabilizer.
+The lower curl primarily targets the biceps brachii (both long and short heads) with the brachialis as a strong secondary mover and the brachioradialis assisting through the forearm.
 Because the movement emphasizes the stretched portion of the range, the long head of the biceps gets particularly loaded.
-Forearm flexors and the core also engage to stabilize the torso during the lift.
+Forearm flexors stabilize the grip, and the shoulder girdle and core engage isometrically to keep the elbows pinned at your sides and the torso upright.

 Are lower curls better than full-range curls?

-Lower curls are not strictly better, but research on lengthened partials suggests they can be equal to or slightly better than full-range curls for muscle growth.
-A 2023 study on bicep curls found that lengthened-partial training produced more hypertrophy and greater strength gains than short-length partials.
-Most lifters get the best results by combining full-range curls with lower curls as a finisher, not by replacing one with the other.
+Lower curls are not strictly better, but the lengthened-partial approach can match or slightly outperform full-range curls for muscle growth on a set-for-set basis.
+The mechanism is straightforward: muscles grow most when they are loaded under stretch, and the bottom half of the curl is the stretched half.
+Most lifters get the best results by combining full-range curls with lower curls as a finisher rather than replacing one with the other.

 How heavy should I go on lower curls?

 Go lighter than your normal dumbbell curl weight, at least at first.
 The stretched position at the bottom is mechanically disadvantaged, so a weight that feels easy on full curls often feels brutal on lower curls.
-Beginners typically start with 8-12 lb dumbbells, intermediate lifters use 15-25 lbs, and advanced lifters may use 25-40 lbs.
+Beginners typically start with 8-12 lb dumbbells, intermediate lifters use 15-25 lb, and advanced lifters use 25-40 lb.
 If your elbows drift forward or your torso rocks, drop the weight.

 How many lower curls should I do per workout?